BenjaminHaverla/3D-Character-Animation/README.md

 ## First Step

 I started by creating movement for my character.
 As it was my first attempt, I opted to use pre-rigged animated movements of the human body.
 After some research, I incorporated this animation into **`Blender 3D software`**.
+Following that, I crafted the background scene and fashioned hair for my character using the particles section.

 ![text description](Images/STEP_1.png)

+## Second Step

+Lighting plays a crucial role, and for this scene, I utilized a basic lighting setup, as depicted in the picture.

 ![text description](Images/STEP_1_lights.png)